ibm-cloud-architecture/refarch-cloudnative-wfd/README.md

 - MicroProfile 1.1 (MicroProfile 1.0, [MicroProfile Config 1.0.](https://github.com/eclipse/microprofile-config))
 - [MicroProfile Config 1.1](https://github.com/eclipse/microprofile-config) (supercedes MicroProfile Config 1.0), [MicroProfile Fault Tolerance 1.0](https://github.com/eclipse/microprofile-fault-tolerance), [MicroProfile Health Check 1.0](https://github.com/eclipse/microprofile-health), [MicroProfile Metrics 1.0](https://github.com/eclipse/microprofile-metrics), [MicroProfile JWT Authentication 1.0](https://github.com/eclipse/microprofile-jwt-auth).

+**Features used in our sample application**

+- *Java SE 8* - Used Java Programming language
+- *CDI 1.2* - Used CDI for typesafe dependency injection
+- *JAX-RS 2.0.1* - JAX-RS is used for providing both standard client and server APIs for RESTful communication by MicroProfile applications.
+- *Eclipse MicroProfile Config 1.1* - Configuration data comes from different sources like system properties, system environment variables, .properties etc. These values may change dynamically.
+Using this feature, helps us to pick up configured values immediately after they got changed.

 ## Project Component Repositories

 Microservice-based architecture development best practices recommend to treat each microservice as an independent entity itself, owning its source code, its source code repository, its CI/CD pipeline, etc. Therefore, each of the individual microservices making up the What's For Dinner application will have its own GitHub repository: